chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_registry_key_syntax.rst

      action :create
    end

-and the following example shows how multiple registry key entries can be configured using a single resource block with key values based on node attributes:
+Or, using multiple registry key entries to configure a single resource block with key values based on node attributes:

 .. code-block:: ruby